serenita-org/vero/docs/introduction/why_vero.md

 ### Open Source

 Vero is completely open-source without any strings attached.
-It is released as a public good to strengthen the Ethereum network and improve the client diversity situation.
+It is released as a public good to strengthen the Ethereum network, make running multi-node setups more accessible and thereby improve the client diversity situation.

 |                | Open Source |
 |----------------|-------------|